JM1/ansible-collection-jm1-cloudy/roles/openshift_ipi/README.md

 Next, the `openshift-baremetal-install` binary will be extracted from container image defined in `openshift_ipi_release_image` to directory `openshift_ipi_install_dir` which defaults to `/usr/local/bin`.
 To aid debugging, the version of `openshift-baremetal-install` will be printed.
-Afterwards `openshift-baremetal-install` will generate the manifests for OpenShift Installer-provisioned installation (IPI) from `install-config.yaml` and other manifests and then create the cluster.
+Afterwards `openshift-baremetal-install` will generate manifests for OpenShift Installer-provisioned installation (IPI) from `install-config.yaml` and other manifests which had been created previously by tasks in variable `openshift_ipi_config`.
+Optionally, the generated manifests can be changed with variable `openshift_ipi_reconfig` which defines a list of tasks to be run by this role, similar to variable `openshift_ipi_config`.
+Then `openshift-baremetal-install` will create the cluster.

 Finally, the role will wait until:
 1. the cluster has been bootstrapped,